 New York City is composed of five boroughs - Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.

 Most affordable housing can be found in boroughs outside Manhattan as well as New Jersey.
 Two important factors to keep in mind when looking for an apartment are safety and travel time.
-Below is a list of some neighborhoods outside Manhattan with a 45 minute (or less) commute to the Academy.
 Applicants are encouraged to contact the Student Services Office for assistance in securing housing.